 Sponsored Financial Reporting, Billing and Collection staff includes:

 - Sponsored Associates

 - Senior Financial Analyst

 - Manager, Sponsored Financial Reporting, Billing and Collection

-Additionally, we share a strong affiliation with the central Cost Analysis and Compliance function, under the direction of Sarah T. Axelrod for the University area, Kristie Froman for the School of Public Health, and Rita Bergemann for the Harvard Medical School.
+Additionally, we share a strong affiliation with the central Cost Analysis and Compliance function under the direction of Judith Ryan for the University area, Kristie Froman for the School of Public Health, and Rita Bergemann for the Harvard Medical School.

 Primary Points of Contact for Clients

 OSP has assigned to each department a primary pre-award contact (for University area only) and a primary post-award contact (for all University clients, including Longwood Medical Area).
 For more information on the point of contact for your department please see the Contact OSP page.
 For any additional questions you may have regarding the Office for Sponsored Programs, please call 617-495-5501.

 Please note that the two Longwood Medical Area schools, HMS and SPH, have their own pre-award offices.

 1. The HMS Sponsored Programs Administration office is directed by Rachel Cahoon (617-432-0050 ).